 Canobie Lake Park (Salem, N.H.) is the ideal spot for family fun or a day with friends!
 This New Hampshire amusement park has a wide assortment of roller coasters and rides for all ages, an extreme water park, live shows, and more.
 There’s also plenty of food stands throughout the park serving everything from juicy cheeseburgers at Be Bop Diner to tasty New England sea food at Minuteman Fried Clams.
 And for dessert?
 Stop by Lumberjack Ice Cream or the Candy Shop for a sweet treat!

 Propelling out of a plane can be a little (or a lot!) daunting.
 SkyVenture in Nashua, N.H. is an indoor sky dive facility that creates an original sky diving experience without visitors even stepping outdoors!
-They also offer indoor surfing, The Fishpipe-where guests step into a giant rotating barrel and sail down a massive water slide, as well as a rock climbing wall, and the Oasis Café.
+SkyVenture also offers rock climbing and indoor surfing for thrill seekers who love adventure.

 The city of Portsmouth, N.H. offers a variety of both self-guided and expert lead tours through decades of its historical buildings, trails, and even some haunted pubs!

 Climb aboard the U.S.S Albacore submarine and experience the life of a Navy Seal in Portsmouth NH!